 The contribution has various proposal, notably it would like to achieve consensus to enable new work items to be agreed when at least two ITU members support their establishment.
 The membership is divided on this issue, some maintain that supporting members should be from different countries with the rationale that the ITU should develop international standards, others instead do not want to raise the level of approval to start work and keep only two members, which need not be from the same country.

-2 members: Russia, China, Sudan, Brazil, Saudi Arabia, China Telecom, China Mobile, Nigeria, Huawei 2 members from 2 different countries: Canada, Nokia, Broadcom, Sweden, USA, Australia, Ericsson, Apple, Japan
+2 members: Russia, China, Sudan, Brazil, Saudi Arabia, China Telecom, China Mobile, Nigeria, 2 members from 2 different countries: Canada, Nokia, Broadcom, Sweden, USA, Australia, Ericsson, Apple, Japan

 The chair will try to reach consensus offline on this issue.